-Supervisor: Korbinian Löbmann

-Application procedure and dates

-If you are interested in writing your thesis with Solid State Pharmaceutics, please write an email to one of the supervisors with more information about you.
+Ben Boyd Professor ben.boyd@sund.ku.dk Researcher Profile Application procedure and dates If you are interested in writing your thesis with the Structure Biointerfaces Group, please write an email to one of the supervisors with more information about you.
 There is no deadline.

-Surface and Colloid Chemistry Group
+Surface and Colloid Chemistry Group www.pharmacy.ku.dk/research/surface-colloid-chemistry/

-www.pharmacy.ku.dk/research/surface-colloid-chemistry/